vsouza/awesome-ios/README.md

 - [XLActionController](https://github.com/xmartlabs/XLActionController) - Fully customizable and extensible action sheet controller written in Swift.
 - [PopMenu](https://github.com/CaliCastle/PopMenu) - A cool and customizable popup style action sheet 😎
 - [NotchyAlert](https://github.com/TheAbstractDev/NotchyAlert) - Use the iPhone X notch space to display creative alerts.
-- [Sheet](https://github.com/BowdusBrown/Sheet) - Show a workflow of view controllers as an action sheet.
-Very light weight.
-No configuration needed.
 - [Sheet](https://github.com/ParkGwangBeom/Sheet) - SHEET helps you easily create a wide variety of action sheets with navigation features used in the Flipboard App
 - [ALRT](https://github.com/mshrwtnb/alrt) - An easier constructor for UIAlertController.
 Present an alert from anywhere.
 - [CatAlertController](https://github.com/ImKcat/CatAlertController) - Use UIAlertController like a boss.